MicrosoftDocs/dataexplorer-docs/data-explorer/clone-database-schema.md

     :::image type="content" source="media/clone-database-schema/select-other-database.png" alt-text="Screenshot of the other selected database in connection pane." lightbox="media/clone-database-schema/select-other-database.png":::

-1. Run the following command, replacing `<CSLScript>` with the copied script. with the copied script.
+1. Run the following command, replacing `<CSLScript>` with the copied script.
 If the database names differ, replace the database name in the script commands with the name of the new database.

     ```kusto
     .execute database script <| <CSLScript>